GeorgeArgyrakis/YouAreMuted/README.md

   ![Logo](/GlobalMicMute/Resources/microphone.png)
  # YouAreMuted
-Tired of people telling you that "You are muted!" on online mettings?
+Tired of people telling you that "You are muted!" on online meettings?
 Use this simple program to easily mute / unmute all mics and have a visual feeedback on your screen.

 ## Features
 * Mute / Unmute all microphones